HashVsEvilDead/books/summaries/workplace/003-peopleware.md

 > A jelled team is a group of people so strongly knit that the whole is greater than the sum of the parts.
 The production of such a team is greater than that of the same people working in unjelled form.
 Just as important, the enjoyment that people derive from their work is greater than what you’d expect given the nature of the work itself.
 In some cases, jelled teams working on assignments that others would declare downright dull have a simply marvelous time.<br><br> Once a team begins to jell, the probability of success goes up dramatically.
 The team can become almost unstoppable, a juggernaut for success.
 Managing these juggernaut teams is a real pleasure.
 You spend most of your time just getting obstacles out of their way, clearing the path so that bystanders don’t get trampled underfoot: “Here they come, folks.
 Stand back and hold onto your hats.”
 They don’t need to be managed in the traditional sense, and they certainly don’t need to be motivated.
 They’ve got momentum.

-The most important aspect of teams that jell is sharing a common goal.
-However arbitrary, the goal becomes of the utmost importance to the team and they will pursue it with enormous energy.

-> “Today the Sysboombah Project, tomorrow the world!”
-Throughout the upper ranks of the organization, there is marvelous ingenuity at work to be sure that each manager has a strong personal incentive to accept the corporate goals.
-Only at the bottom, where the real work is performed, does this ingenuity fail.
-There we count on “professionalism” and nothing else to assure that people are all pulling in the same direction.
-Lots of luck.

-Most managers naively expect their employees to accept the company goal as their own, and even feel betrayed when their workers aren't as enthusiastic as they are.

-> I once ran a telecommunications project for a large consumer finance company.
-This organization was in the business of lending money to poor people at outlandishly high rates of interest, a business that back then was illegal in 23 states.
-Increasing the company’s already huge profit was not something the average worker could easily identify with, but management seemed to think it was.
-A delegation came to talk to me late one Friday afternoon.
-The company’s chances for the best second quarter in history were in our hands, they said.
-They asked me to share this fact with the rest of the team, “to focus their efforts.”
-I had never worked on a more focused team in my life, but I dutifully passed the word on the next morning.
-(They were so fired up that the whole team was in, even though it was a Saturday.)
-The energy went out of the team like wind out of a sail.
-The chief programmer summed it all up: “Who gives a rat’s ass for their second quarter?”
-Half an hour later, they’d all gone home.

-However arbitrary the goal of building the system was, the team accepted it as their own and were enthusiastic about it.
-Refocusing their attention on the company interest just made the project seem trivial and meaningless.

-Goals of the corporation will always seem arbitrary to people, but that's fine - most sport goals are totally arbitrary but people get completely involved in the sport's team goals.
-Important insight is that team don't achieve goals - individuals achieve goals.
-Most of the work on any project is done by individuals working alone.
-The purpose of the team isn't goal achievement, it's _goal alignment.
-When the team is fulfilling it's purpose, team members are more effective because they're more directed.

 The signs of the jelled teams:

   * **Low turnover** - people won't leave until the work is done.
 Things that mattered before jell (position, money, status) matter little after jell